Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Finds the timestamp a recharging power was used.
 Powers recharge 24 hours after this timestamp.
 The timestamp units are hours.
 The current time as a timestamp can be accessed at tes3.getSimulationTimestamp().

 `getSkillStatistic`_ (`tes3skillStatistic`_)
     Fetches the statistic object of a skill with a given index.
-This converts to the limited options available for creatures.
+This is the way to access skills for any type of actor, as creatures have a limited version of the skill system.
+Note that creatures share a statistic between multiple skills (they only have combat, magic, and stealth stats), so many values will be the same.

 `getSkillValue`_ (`number`_)
     Fetches the current value of a skill with a given index.
-This converts to the limited options available for creatures.
+This is the way to access skills for any type of actor, as creatures have a limited version of the skill system.
+Note that creatures share a statistic between multiple skills (they only have combat, magic, and stealth stats), so many values will be the same.

 `getViewToActor`_ (`number`_)
     No description available.